Vaccination & Testing

 It is important to know that people may have these symptoms before the rash or after.
 They may also only have the rash.
 The rash can be painful or itchy and appear like pimples, blisters, and eventually scabs before they heal.

-How do I prevent Monkeypox?
+How do I prevent Mpox?

-Although Monkeypox is not considered a sexually transmitted infection (STI), it can be spread during sex and other close touching, massage, or kissing.
+Although Mpox is not considered a sexually transmitted infection (STI), it can be spread during sex and other close touching, massage, or kissing.
 There are a number of things you can do to reduce your risk for infection such as: talking to partners about any symptoms and holding off if one of you are ill, having virtual sex, consider sex with your clothes covering areas where rash is present, and washing all clothing or bedding after sex.

 Condoms may help reduce the chance of spread during contact with the genitalia, mouth, or anus.
 You can also consider having a "sex bubble" or limiting anonymous partners.

-Additional ways to prevent Monkeypox:
+Additional ways to prevent Mpox:

 • Washing hands often